Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 In its many forms and variety of benefits, is magnesium most effective in the morning or at night before bed?
 Let’s explore!

-Magnesium is also a helpful weapon against migraines and may support the relief of symptoms from anxiety, depression, and insomnia.
-However, with its different forms come different functions, so it’s essential to break down a few of the different types of magnesium.
-Health By Principle’s consultant scientist, Dr. Angela Stanton, recommends taking magnesium for migraines due to something called electrolyte homeostasis.
+However, with its different forms come different functions, so it’s essential to break down a few of the different types of magnesium and the optimal time to take it.

-Aspartate works in the body to help break down protein and is easily absorbed.
-Chemically, magnesium aspartate binds with amino acids and has proven helpful against fatigue.
+Aspartate works in the body to help break down protein, is easily absorbed, and has proven helpful against fatigue.

 Commonly used as a food additive by manufacturers, magnesium lactate reduces acidity and also serves as a supplement for the digestive system.
 This form of magnesium is more digestible than others, so is often recommended for patients with magnesium deficiency, who also are prone to digestive issues.